CodeCat-5/Cute-Pomodoro/README.md

 ## 🙇‍♀️ Author

+This project was inspired by an tutorial from "NeuralNine" but I modified parts of the code, added custom design elements, and used it as practice to build my own version as a beginner.

-Made with love by **Codecat** 💕
+Made with ❤️ by Codecat

-If you enjoy cute tools that help you stay focused, feel free to ⭐ the project or share it!
+If you liked this project, feel free to ⭐️ it or give feedback!